vadykoo/openTask/README.md

 ##How to run
 `composer install`

-Create env file and set up the sure name, mysql db and mongodb
+Create .env file and set up the name of mysql db and mongodb

 `php artisan key:generate`

+required need to comment observers in Providers/AppServiceProvider.php before running seeders

 `php artisan migrate --seed`